templar-ajay/docker-nextjs-express-mongodb/README.md

 docker exec -it <container_name> /bin/bash # puts us inside the bash shell of the container docker exec -it busybox sh # puts us inside the bash shell of the container busybox

+docker run -d <image_name> # runs the container in detached mode( basically the terminal will available for further use after starting the container) docker logs <container_id / or a few starting characters of the container id just enough to separate it from the rest of the containers> # shows the logs of the container docker logs --follow <container_id /....> # to show the current logs of the container and keep on showing the logs as they are created

 ```

 ### creating an image for express server